 So How Do You Only Make “Good” Decisions?

 I wish I could tell you how to always make good decisions but as with the example of my condo, success will often depend on factors outside of your control.
 There are things you can do to at least have confidence in the decisions you do end up making.
 Here are three:

 I wasn’t joking about the decisions I listed above as always being good—living below your means, starting to save 10% (or more) of your income for retirement as early as possible, and paying your taxes on time and in full.
 They may be boring, and won’t result in you getting rich overnight, but they work and if you aren’t already doing all three, you should start immediately.

 Do Your (Own) Research

 Making decisions about your money can be intimidating for so many reasons, including the volume of investment opportunities and the fact that a significant loss right before retirement could throw your plans into disarray.
 If you struggle to make sense of it all, working with a financial advisor may be a way to sort through the many options.
-But know this: their advice isn’t a substitute for doing your own research.
-As Suze Orman often says, “No one cares about your money than you do.”
+But know this: their advice isn’t a substitute for doing your own research: afterall, no one cares about your money than you do.